ReDI-School/intermediate-java/02-recap-methods/homework-solutions.md

 ### Graded: Simple Multiplication Table

-This exercise is available in [Github classroom assignment here](https://classroom.github.com/a/wJEsXx7a)
+This exercise is available in [Github classroom assignment here](https://classroom.github.com/a/wJEsXx7a ){:target="_blank"}

-- Read a single number with [Scanner](https://beginnersbook.com/2017/09/java-program-to-read-integer-value-from-the-standard-input/)
+- Read a single number with [Scanner](https://beginnersbook.com/2017/09/java-program-to-read-integer-value-from-the-standard-input/ ){:target="_blank"}
 - Print the multiplication table of the number from 1 until 10

 Example: